coltonmack/4180-Room-Security-System/README.md

 ## Software Description:

 ### Webpage:
-We started this project with the Raspberry Pi as we had already had the camera module and knew we could go from there.
-We also knew that we could make use of Linux on the Pi to host an Apache Web Server where our project would be accessible from other devices on the LAN (and even globally in the future).
+We started this project with the Raspberry Pi as we had already had the camera module.
+We also knew that we could make use of Linux on the Pi to host an Apache Web Server where our project would be easily accessible from other devices on the LAN (and globally in the future).
 We started by installing Apache and setting up the front end for our application.
 This was done using standard html, css, and javascript.
 We added some HTML DOM placeholders that would interact with the different I/O devices we would eventually connect.

 ### Camera Module:
 After getting our webpage up, it was time to get the different I/O devices interacting with the PI.
 We started with the camera module.
 This one was pretty straightforward, as all that was needed was the raspistill command with the right arguments and the camera module attatched, and the Pi was successfully taking photos.
 ```
 raspistill -n -w 640 -h 480 -t 1000 -o /var/www/html/img/image0.jpg
 ```
 The complicated part came when it was time to actually interact with the raspistill command from the webpage.
-This meant clicking a button on the webpage to take a photo and then updating the webpage to display this photo.
-After some research, I decided the way to do this would be with AJAX requests to different PHP files.
+This meant clicking a button on the webpage to take a photo on the Pi and then updating the webpage to display this photo.
+After some research, we decided the way to do this would be with AJAX requests to different PHP files.
 AJAX allows for the webpage to asynchronously make requests and update the DOM without having to refresh the entire webpage.
-This is what our AJAX request to take a photo looked like.
+This is what our AJAX request to take a photo looks like.
 ```
 function updateWebcam(){
 	var xmlhttp=new XMLHttpRequest();